 - Generally, most students accept one of their offers by May 1.
 By accepting an offer and paying a deposit, you are indicating that you have decided not to accept any other offers.
 Accepting more than one offer to keep your options open longer is not an ethical strategy.
 Not only that, if the schools compare notes (and some do), you may jeopardize your standing with both schools/programs.

-Timelines for Pre-Medical and Pre-Dental Students
+Pre-Medical and Pre-Dental Students

 The PreMedical and PreDental Advising Office serves UMBC current students and alumni who are interested in attending medical, dental, optometry, podiatry and veterinary school.
 The office provides guidance on how students can become a competitive applicant for professional school.
 Services include academic advising on issues relevant to the professional school prerequisites, workshops, visits from professional school representatives and assistance with navigating through the professional school application process.